jacobbweber/jacobbweber-github.io/_posts/2024-1-4-AWX-on-k3s-or-minikube.md

 ## V4

-After learning about the two step deployment and having a working AWX instnace, I wanted to learn more about backing it up and restoring it.
+After learning about the two step deployment and having a working AWX instance, I wanted to learn more about backing it up and restoring it.
 I saw examples utilizing Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) along with the AWXBackup resource.
 I didn't initially understand these at all, "What are these PV files for"...

 ### What are PVs and PVCs